Metric system

-arcminute, and arcsecond, are also sexagesimal and SI-accepted.

-The SI system derives from the older metre, kilogram, second (MKS) system of units, though the definition of the base units has changed over time.
-Today, all base units are defined by physical constants; not by prototypes in the form of physical objects as they were in the past.
+The SI system derives from the older metre-kilogram-second (MKS) system of units, though the definitions of the base units have evolved over time.
+Today, all base units are defined by physical constants – not by prototypes in the form of physical objects, as they were in the past.

 Other metric system variants include the centimetre–gram–second system of units, the metre–tonne–second system of units, and the gravitational metric system.
-Each has unaffiliated metric units.
-Some of these systems are still used in limited contexts.
+Each has unaffiliated metric units, and some of these systems are still used in limited contexts.
+Particular non-SI units such as the litre remain widely used.